Real estate commission: a guide to who pays, how much and more

 The price of the property

 Mark explains: “You’re more likely to see a higher percentage if the property is fairly cheap, so that the agent is still compensated for their time and effort.
-For high end prestige properties, a lower percentage is more common.
-The actual dollar amount that the agent gets is still higher than what they would receive for a lower-value property.”
+For high-end prestige properties, a lower percentage is more common.
+The actual dollar amount that the agent gets is still higher than what they would receive for another property.”

 Where you live

-High density urban areas, including the inner suburbs and CBD, will drive down the average commission.
-This is because there is more competition from competing agents than in our suburbs or rural locations.
+High-density urban areas, including the Inner North and CBD, inner South and Gunghalin, will drive down the average commission.
+This is because there is more competition from competing agents than in our suburbs locations, like Belconnen and Tuggeranong.
 These desirable locations are also more likely to command higher sale prices, so agents can afford to lower their percentages a little.

 The experience of the agent